top of page

 The first step – creating awareness – is arguably the most difficult and the most expensive.
 With its ever-growing name recognition, GivingTuesday offers an effective - and free! - springboard for nonprofits to amplify marketing efforts.
 While potential donors might not yet know your organization, they likely are familiar with GivingTuesday, and launching a campaign with that language will help raise the visibility of your organization and capture the attention of your target audience, all without costing you a penny in marketing fees.

-1. Half of the general public doesn’t recall getting solicited on GivingTuesday – 9% say they would have given if they had been
+1. Half of the general public doesn’t recall getting solicited in Q4 – 9% say they would have given if they had been

-According to GivingPulse, last year, half of all donors don’t recall being solicited for gifts on GivingTuesday, and at least 9% of those individuals reported that they would have given had they been asked.
+According to GivingPulse, last year, half of all donors don’t recall being solicited for gifts in Q4 when GivingTuesday and giving season are in full swing!
+And, at least 9% of those individuals reported that they would have given had they been asked.
 People are most likely to give when asked, and it’s clear that money is being left on the table when we’re not asking!

 At this time of year, those of us working in the nonprofit sector likely see GivingTuesday content wherever we look– it feels ubiquitous.
 And yet, while the day does have high name recognition amongst the general public, most do not share a perception of this oversaturation, and nonprofits shouldn’t feel like a specific GivingTuesday campaign is “overkill”.
 On the contrary, your potential donors are looking out for it!